April 26, 2021

 Informal learning is learning out of the curriculum and has no set structure.
 It gives control and flexibility to learners as information is consumed at their own pace and can happen anytime.

-Let’s look into the different examples of informal learning and how they can provide a more holistic learning experience.
+Let’s look into the different examples of informal learning and how they can provide more holistic learning experiences.

 Mentoring is a common informal learning example that encourages growth to both mentor and mentee through shared knowledge and experiences.
 This usually happens between a more experienced employee and a newer coworker.
 With this exchange, a meaningful relationship is formed wherein the mentor passes on their knowledge and experiences to the mentee to set them up for success, supplementing the formal training that they’ve received.
 On the other hand, this is also a learning experience for mentors as it puts their knowledge to the test and refines their skills.
 They’ll also gain new perspectives and insights from their mentees which could prove valuable and contribute to improving their job performance.

 Nowadays, watching videos on online video platforms, such as YouTube and Vimeo, are gaining traction when it comes to learning aside from their entertainment value.
 With the wealth of educational videos available, from documentaries to instructional videos, learning new information or skill is as easy as searching for the topic of your choice and finding the content that’s most suitable for your needs and goals.
 Video learning is easily a great way to boost learner engagement, especially when entertaining elements are incorporated to it.
 It takes out the mundane task of having to sit in a classroom and listen to lectures for hours by helping visualize and placing context to the information you’re absorbing.